 Global risk premium To make full use of our data, we expand our analysis outside of specific crisis periods.
 We construct a measure of the global risk premium that captures the systemic fluctuations in borrowing costs over time.
 We decompose fluctuations in the risk premium into systemic and idiosyncratic components.
 We estimate where ρ_k and ρ_t denote country and time fixed effects.
 We refer to ρ_t as the systemic component of the risk premium, or global risk premium, and to v{ijkt} as the idiosyncratic component of the risk premium.
 Figure 3 shows the time series of the global risk premium, which is correlated with other common measures of risk such as the VIX or the U.S. excess bond premium.
 Our earlier emphasis on external crises, and in particular on the Global Financial Crisis, is consistent with the large spike in the global risk premium in the fourth quarter of 2008.
 However, there is meaningful variation in other periods as well.
 Appendix Table A.6 reports the country averages of risk premia.
-The R^2 of this regression is 0.19 for the full emerging market sample and rises to 0.29 for the Latin America subsample, which
+The R^2 of this regression is 0.19 for the full emerging market sample and rises to 0.29 for the Latin America subsample, which indicates that a sizable portion of the variation in bond-level risk premia can be explained by common country and time components, particularly within Latin America.
+Appendix Figure A.1 shows additional estimates of the global risk premium by region and country-level estimates for the largest countries in Latin America.

-$$\overline{RP}{ijkt} = \rho_k + \rho_t + v{ijkt},\tag{3}$$
+$$\hat{RP}{ijkt} = \rho_k + \rho_t + v{ijkt},\tag{3}$$